zylin1051/Teaching-Dossier/professional-development.md

 ## [Fundamentals of University Teaching Program](https://uwaterloo.ca/centre-for-teaching-excellence/support-graduate-students/fundamentals-university-teaching-program) (In Progress)
 ### Offered by the Centre for Teaching Excellence, University of Waterloo

+**Description:**
-**Description:** A professional development program for post-secondary teaching
+- A professional development program for post-secondary teaching
+- Recognized across Canadian universities as a fundational teaching preparation credential

 **Components:**